meefik/peerix/README.md

 ## Signaling Drivers

+Signaling is a crucial part of establishing peer-to-peer connections in WebRTC.
+It involves the exchange of messages between peers to negotiate connection parameters, exchange ICE candidates, and manage the connection lifecycle.
+Peerix provides a flexible signaling mechanism that allows you to choose from several built-in drivers or implement your own custom driver.

+Peerix uses several techniques to secure and minimize the number and size of signaling messages required to establish and maintain peer connections while negotiating multiple media streams and data channels:

+- Each peer connection negotiates a data channel for signaling after the initial connection is established, eliminating the need for a signaling server for the lifetime of the connection.
+- Uses a binary format instead of JSON for signaling messages, minimizing message overhead.
+- Reduces the frequency of candidate exchanges and the number of signaling messages by debouncing ICE candidates.
+- Uses compression to reduce the size of signaling messages, further lowering overhead and load on the signaling server.
+- Provides built-in namespace hashing and E2EE for signaling messages to protect sensitive information during transmission.

 Peerix supports multiple signaling drivers for peer discovery and negotiation purposes.
 You can choose the driver that best fits your application's needs:

 - `MemoryDriver`: A simple in-memory driver for testing and development.
 It allows several peer instances to discover each other within one browser page.
 - `BroadcastChannelDriver`: Uses [BroadcastChannel API](https://developer.mozilla.org/docs/Web/API/BroadcastChannel) for communication between tabs in the same browser.
-- `SseDriver`: Uses [Server-Sent Events (SSE)](https://developer.mozilla.org/docs/Web/API/Server-sent_events) for communication between peers through an SSE-compatible server.
 - `NatsDriver`: Uses [NATS](https://nats.io/) messaging system for communication between peers across different browsers and devices over the internet.
+- `MqttDriver`: Uses [MQTT](https://mqtt.org/) protocol for communication between peers through an MQTT broker.
+- `CentrifugeDriver`: Uses [Centrifuge](https://centrifugal.dev/) real-time messaging server for communication between peers.
+- `SseDriver`: Uses [Server-Sent Events (SSE)](https://developer.mozilla.org/docs/Web/API/Server-sent_events) and POST requests for communication between peers through a [Mercure](https://mercure.rocks/) compatible server.
+- `SupabaseDriver`: Uses [Supabase](https://supabase.com/) database and real-time features for communication between peers.
 - `SocketIoDriver`: Uses [Socket.IO](https://socket.io/) client for communication between peers through a Socket.IO server.
-- `SupabaseDriver`: Uses [Supabase](https://supabase.com/) database and real-time features for communication between peers.

 If no driver is provided when creating a `Peer`, Peerix uses an in-memory `MemoryDriver` by default, which is useful for single-page development and quick tests.
 For multi-tab testing, use `BroadcastChannelDriver`.
-For production server-side signaling, use `SocketIoDriver`, `SseDriver`, or your own custom driver; for distributed signaling, use `NatsDriver`.
+For production server-side signaling, use `SocketIoDriver`, `SseDriver`, or your own custom driver; for distributed signaling, use `NatsDriver`, `MqttDriver`, or `CentrifugeDriver`.

-You can also implement your own custom signaling driver by extending the `Driver` class and implementing the required methods:
+You can implement your own custom signaling driver by extending the `Driver` class and implementing the required methods:

 ```js
 import { Driver } from 'peerix';